 Acquiring Essential Knowledge

-Today, the CC licenses and public domain tools are used nearly 2 billion works, from songs to YouTube videos to scientific research.
+Today, the CC licenses and public domain tools are used on nearly 2 billion works, from songs to YouTube videos to scientific research.
 The licenses have helped a global movement come together around openness, collaboration, and shared human creativity.
 CC the nonprofit organization, once housed within Stanford Law School, now has a staff working around the world on a host of different projects in various domains.

 We’ll take these aspects of Creative Commons—the licenses, the movement, and the organization—and look at each in turn.